 Caring for someone with Alzheimer’s disease or another form of dementia requires empathy, creativity, and patience, being able to step away from your own reasoning and logic and understand why a certain behavior is happening, and then to understand exactly how to successfully manage it.
-That’s certainly the situation with an older adult who does not want to change his or her clothing, regardless of how unkempt or dirty an outfit may have become.
+Refusal to change clothes and dementia can sometimes go hand in hand, creating a unique challenge when an older adult does not want to change his or her clothing, regardless of how unkempt or dirty an outfit may have become.

 - Memory or judgment problems, such as losing track of time or thinking the clothes were just recently changed

 - The comfort and familiarity of a particular piece of clothing